sbrudenell/btrfs2s3/README.md

 In this example:

 - There is one full backup on 2006-01-01
-- The other backups on 2006-01-02 and 2006-01-03 are incremental backups, because their send-parent UUID is the UUID of the full backup
+- The other backups on 2006-01-02 and 2006-01-03 are differential backups, because their send-parent UUID is the UUID of the full backup
 - The parent UUID of each is `9d9d3bcb-4b62-46a3-b6e2-678eeb24f54e`.
 This is the UUID of the original mutable subvolume